 Email guarantees the opportunity to reach every contact in your database

 Email is a form of direct marketing.
-For each person in your database, you can reach them directly, every time you email them.
+For each person on your list, you can reach them directly, every time you email them.

 Over the years they’ve made it harder to maintain the same level of reach.
-Why?
-Because their business models are based on advertising.
+Their business models are based on advertising revenue.
 So they’re increasing their monetisation by making you pay more and more to reach your own audience.

 There’s nothing wrong with what they’re doing – social media networks are businesses after all.
-But most people and businesses take to social media to avoid the cost of advertising, only to later realise that they’ll have to pay to reach their so-called own audiences.
+But most people and businesses choose social media to avoid the cost of advertising, only to later realise that they’ll have to pay to reach their own audiences.

-Email is low-cost and has no algorithm.
+Email is low-cost and without an algorithm standing in your way.
 So if you behave (don’t abuse your database), and be smart (send content that your audience values), then you have the potential to reach every person in your database.

 Your email database is owned by you – always

-When you collect email addresses as part of running your business, by nature of the systems at play you get to own and keep that data (albeit within your email marketing platform, perhaps with some backups elsewhere).
+When you collect email addresses as part of running your business, by nature of the systems at play you get to own and keep that data.

-You should always collect or upload data into your email platform ethically and legitimately, following local laws e.g. being GDPR compliant.
+You should always collect or upload data into your email platform ethically and legitimately, following local laws, guidelines or regulations (like GDPR).

 - Social media profile hacked.

-- You knowingly or unknowingly breach the platform terms so your account revoked (deleted, in which case you also lose all your content, unless you actually backed it up).
+- You knowingly or unknowingly breach the platform terms so your account revoked (deleted, in which case you also lose your historic content and engagement).